StanfordSpezi/SpeziAccount/Sources/SpeziAccount/SpeziAccount.docc/CreateAnAccountService.md

 ### Email And Password Account Service

-The ``EmailPasswordAccountService`` is a ``UsernamePasswordAccountService`` subclass providing email related validation rules and customized view buttons enabeling the creation of an email and password-based ``AccountService``.
+The ``EmailPasswordAccountService`` is a ``UsernamePasswordAccountService`` subclass providing email related validation rules and customized view buttons enabling the creation of an email and password-based ``AccountService``.

 - ``EmailPasswordAccountService``